itaibenamram/player-generator/README.md

 ### Current To-Do's:

 1. Implement the option to choose the amount of players generated via the command line.
-3. Define the requirements to create new sport models.
+2. Define the requirements to create new sport models.
 4. Implement the option to save to different file types.
-4. Restructure the projects file system - put the different generator files in a separate folder.
+5. Restructure the projects file system - put the different generator files in a separate folder.
-5. Continuously reworking the README.md :raised_hands:
+6. Continuously reworking the README.md :raised_hands:

 #### Implemented in past commits:

+##### 17/10/2020:

 1. Arrange the code files - split the functions into relevant pages,
    - I want to package the files a bit differently, still figuring that one out :bulb:
 2. Finish the basketball player model - without realistic numbers.
 3. Implement the .csv export function.
 4. Implement the RPG generator (more on that below)
+5. Restructure the project to allow only name generation.

+6. Various bug fixes.

 #### Basketball player generator: